UP minister faces protests in Mahoba over broken roads dug for Har Ghar Jal project | Law-Order

 UP minister faces protests in Mahoba over broken roads dug for Har Ghar Jal project

-Uttar Pradesh Jal Shakti Minister Swatantra Dev Singh faced protests during his visit to Mahoba district, with BJP MLA Brajbhushan Rajput raising concerns over the broken roads that had been dug up for the Har Ghar Jal project.
+Uttar Pradesh Jal Shakti Minister Swatantra Dev Singh faced protests during his visit to Mahoba district, with BJP MLA Brajbhushan Rajput raising concerns over the broken roads that had been dug up for a central water connection project.

 - Country: